ZhongchiLeoLi/shopify-frontend-challenge-fall-2021/README.md

 * React.js
 * Chakra UI

+## Features:

+* Fully responsive layout
+* Interactive hover and toggle animations
+* Live search update when user is typing (debounced by 700ms to prevent request DDoSing)
+* Pagination for search results
+* Saved nomination list in localStorage

 ## Next steps:

 * Connect with Firebase to provide user authentication and data storage, allowing users to save their selections for revisiting later